Breast Reduction Female

 - Many patients experience some pain for the first 3-4 days and soreness for the first 2 weeks

-- Most of the time the breasts are very swollen and tight for the six week.
-Do not be concerned they will drop with time.
-At your follow up appointment Dr. Cruise will show you how to massage them to make sure you positioning is appropriate.
-The body heals asymmetrically.
-One breast might be swollen, hurt more and appear higher or lower than the other, do not be concerned.
+- Most of the time, the breasts are very swollen and tight for the first week.
+Do not be concerned about their initial appearance, because they will drop with time.
+At your follow up appointment Joseph T Cruise, MD will show you how to massage them to make sure your positioning is appropriate.
+The body heals asymmetrically, so one breast may remain swollen, hurt more, and appear higher or lower than the other.
+All these results are normal.

-- Swelling and bruising usually clears up within 2 weeks.
+- Swelling and bruising after breast reduction usually clear up within 2 weeks.

 - Pink scars will eventually fade to an unnoticeable color.
-It may take up to a year for the scar to fade to its minimal color.
+It may take up to a year for the scar to fade to its final color.

-- Your nipples might become hyper sensitive or lose sensation for the first 3 months.
-This usually goes away.
+- Your nipples might become hyper-sensitive or lose sensation for the first 3 months.
+This usually goes returns to normal with time.

 WHEN TO CALL US

-Post surgical complications are rare and are often easily solved by the doctor if you notify us.
+Post surgical complications are rare and are often easily solved by Joseph T Cruise, MD if you notify us.
 Call us if you experience any of the following:

 POST-OP VISITS AND CARE SUMMARY

-Some people with sedentary jobs go back to work after 1 week.
-If your job, however, requires aggressive arm movements it may take as long as 4 weeks to return to work.
-Most people return to work after 2 weeks.
+Some people with sedentary jobs return to work 1 week after their breast reduction surgery.
+If your job, however, requires aggressive arm movements it may take as long as 4 weeks before you can return to work.
+Most people choose to recover for 2 weeks before returning to work.